-Table 2 shows the smallest maximum force achieved when using cc-pVTZ basis sets.
-On the other hand, the smallest maximum displacement achieved when using cc-pVTZ followed by cc-PVDZ.
-Apart from that, Self Consistence Field (SCF) is also other parameters that can be considered for obtaining good results.
+Table 2, shows the smallest maximum force achieved when using cc-pVTZ basis sets, in other hand the smallest maximum displacement achieved when using cc-pVTZ followed by cc-PVDZ.
+In this study, the cc-pVDZ and cc-pVTZ basis sets are suitable basis set for calculation.
+Furthermore, Self Consistence Field (SCF) is also one of another parameter for obtaining good result.
 The SCF energy and CPU time are shown in Table 3.